 Improving Transparency and Traceability

-Blockchain’s transparent nature is another advantage for the healthcare industry.
-Every transaction is recorded on a public ledger, which means that all participants can view the history of data exchanges.
-This transparency is particularly useful in tracking the supply chain of pharmaceuticals, ensuring that medications are authentic and have not been tampered with during transit.
-It also aids in tracing the origins of outbreaks and managing public health data more efficiently.
+This transparency is particularly useful in tracking the supply chain of pharmaceuticals, ensuring that medications are authentic and have not been tampered with during transit, thanks to blockchain’s immutable ledger.
+It also aids in tracing the origins of outbreaks and managing public health data more efficiently through blockchain solutions.

 Facilitating Interoperability